Marshall Space Flight Center: Advanced scientific research

 Hundreds of experiments have been conducted aboard the International Space Station.
 The deep-space images from the Hubble Space Telescope and the Chandra X-ray Observatory are made possible in part by the people and facilities at Marshall.
 The MSFC was not only responsible for the design, development, and construction of these telescopes, but it is also now home to the only facility in the world for testing large telescope mirrors in a space-simulated environment.
-Work is well underway on the James Webb Space Telescope (JWST), which will have the largest primary mirror ever assembled in space.
+Work has been completed on the James Webb Space Telescope (JWST), which is now making observations using the largest primary mirror ever assembled in space.
 In the future, the facility will likely be used for another successor, the Advanced Technology Large-Aperture Space Telescope (AT-LAST).

 The National Space Science and Technology Center (NSSTC) is a joint research venture between NASA and the seven research universities of the State of Alabama.
 The primary purpose of NSSTC is to foster collaboration in research between government, academia, and industry.
 It consists of seven research centers: Advanced Optics, Biotechnology, Global Hydrology & Climate, Information Technology, Material Science, Propulsion, and Space Science.
 Each center is managed by either MSFC, the host NASA facility, or the University of Alabama in Huntsville, the host university.